Han Chinese, Teochew in Cambodia

 What Are Their Needs?

-Although economically more stable than average, nearly all Chinese Cambodians have not heard a clear presentation the gospel.
+Although economically more stable than average, few Chinese Cambodians have heard a clear presentation the gospel.
 Demonic strongholds and searching for wealth have been strong barriers, causing the good news to fall on deaf ears.
-Pray that God would send laborers to work specifically with these people, breaking through the spiritual, economic and linguistic barriers that have kept them isolated.